-You may have seen an email from us recently informing you that we are adding new sub-processors to our service stack.
+You may have seen an email from us previously informing you about new sub-processors being added to our service stack.
 It's understandable you may have questions, and we've tried to address as many of these as possible below.
 If you still want more clarity after reading through these responses, just submit a support request and we'll do our best to help you out.

 What are Sub-Processors and where can I find out more about them?

 A sub-processor is a third-party data processor engaged by a data processor who has or will have access to or process personal data from a data controller.
 More information is available by reviewing the information about the EU General Data Protection Regulation

 Like many technology providers, we use third-party software providers in our technology stack, including to improve our customer experience and service delivery.
 Some of the other sub-processors we use include Telstra, Amazon Web Services, DocuSign and Salesforce.
 Refer to our sub-processor list for further information on how these sub-processors assist us with providing our services to you.

 What processes are in place to ensure my data is safe?

 The proposed sub-processors have been through our security assessment process and are subject to data protection obligations.